 Subsidiary issuers of obligations guaranteed by the parent are not required to provide separate financial statements, provided that the parent guarantee is "full and unconditional," the subsidiary obligor is consolidated into the parent company's consolidated financial statements and, subject to certain exceptions as set forth below, the alternative disclosure required by Rule 13-01 is provided, which includes narrative disclosure and summarized financial information.
 The Company and the Operating Partnership have filed a registration statement on Form S-3 with the SEC registering, among other securities, debt securities of the Operating Partnership, which will be fully and unconditionally guaranteed by the Company.
-At June 30, 2024, the Operating Partnership had issued and outstanding \$300.0 million of 5.000% Senior Notes due 2028 (the "\$300 Million Notes due 2028"), \$400.0 million of 2.125% Senior Notes due 2030 (the "\$400 Million Notes due 2030"), \$400 million of 2.150% Senior Notes due 2031 (the "\$400 Million Notes due 2031"), \$575.0 million of 4.375% Exchangeable Senior Notes due 2027 (the "2027 Exchangeable Notes") and \$575.0 million of 4.125% Exchangeable Senior Notes due 2029 (the "2029 Exchangeable Notes") and \$575.0 million of 4.125% Departing Partnership to pay principal, premiums, if any, and interest on the \$300 Million Notes due 2028, \$400 Million Notes due 2030, \$400 Million Notes due 2031 and Exchangeable Notes are guaranteed on a senior basis by the Company.
+At September 30, 2024, the Operating Partnership had issued and outstanding \$300.0 million of 5.000% Senior Notes due 2028 (the "\$300 Million Notes due 2028"), \$400.0 million of 2.125% Senior Notes due 2030 (the "\$400 Million Notes due 2030"), \$400 million of 2.150% Senior Notes due 2031 (the "\$400 Million Notes due 2031"), \$575.0 million of 4.375% Exchangeable Senior Notes due 2027 (the "2027 Exchangeable Notes") and \$575.0 million of 4.125% Exchangeable Senior Notes due 2029 (the "2029 Exchangeable Notes" and together with the 2027 Exchangeable Notes, the "Exchangeable Notes").
+The obligations of the Operating Partnership to pay principal, premiums, if any, and interest on the \$300 Million Notes due 2028, \$400 Million Notes due 2030, \$400 Million Notes due 2031 and Exchangeable Notes are guaranteed on a senior basis by the Company.
 The guarantee is full and unconditional, and the Operating Partnership is a consolidated subsidiary of the Company.
 Accordingly, separate consolidated financial statements of the Operating Partnership have not been presented.